jianing-sun/Javacard-Apdu-TLV/README.md

 is `1`, from the definition of [BER encoding](https://www.wikiwand.com/en/X.690#/BER_encoding), it should be a constructed TLV, which means it contains another TLV inside.
 Hence, `47` is another tag, and the length is `6F`, however, it only has 6 values, smaller than 6F.
-In the end, I changed `6F` to `06` to match the definition of TLV so that to correctly parse it.
+In the end, I changed `6F` to `06` to match the definition of TLV in order to correctly parse it.
 * I wrote some utilities to do hex/bin/dec convert along with byte array/string convert.
 Sometimes I need to operate for a long string which is way more than 128.
 As the time for submitting this "homework" is limited, I just use `int` first.
 I'd like to modify all of these type problem and perfect it later, but I want send this version to you first, as it has already achieved all the required functions.
 Really sorry about that.
+I'll fit that these days.

 Best Regards,
 Jianing Sun
+jianing.sun@mail.mcgill.ca